 Anyway, what I’m trying to say is that Latin America – Central America – opened my eyes again to new music.

-When I arrived in Costa Rica, I lived in some of the… let’s say… less salubrious parts of San Jose.
+When I arrived in Costa Rica, I lived in some of the, let’s say, less salubrious parts of San Jose.
 Alajuelita, Desamparados, places like that.
 Working-class hoods where people live cheek-by-jowl.
-The music in these neighborhoods was none stop.
-Anyone who knows Latin America knows neighborhood like these.
+The music in these neighborhoods was nonstop.
+Pounding at all hours.
+Anyone who knows Latin America knows noisy neighborhoods like these.
 I loved it.

 So here I wanted to play tribute to ten songs that have influenced me since I’ve been living in this part of the world.
 There’s no order to these songs, and none of them are from Central America.
 But if you spend enough time in Central America, you’ll hear them all at some point.
 Or at least other songs from the same artists.